kjhealy/icpsr_fips/README.md

 ### 2. Left join `fips` to `icpsr`

-With `fips` on the left side of the join, this will preserve all rows in `fips`, but any rows in `icpsr` not matched in fips won’t be merged.
+If we put `fips` on the left side of the join, this will preserve all rows in `fips`, but any rows in `icpsr` not matched in `fips` won’t be merged.

 ``` r
 # Result: 3,146 × 19